Pisaura mirabilis: Description

+Male spiders exhibit a stronger contrast than females and appear black, especially when compared to the white nuptial gifts.
+Females tend to get paler towards the end of summer.
+The stripe along the back of the body can be found in all spiders and can be seen as crypsis, a protective measure against predators.
 The pedipalps in nymphs and females look similar to legs.
 In males, this structure gets thicker towards the end and is used to store sperm until reproduction (bulbus).
 The outer chelicerae segment consists of three teeth.
 They catch their prey during the day and at night and are also active on warm winter days.

 Habitat and distribution

 Pisaura mirabilis has a palearctic distribution, and can be found all over Europe.
 These spiders inhabit the Canary Islands and Madeira, the Asian part of Russia, China and North Africa.

 P. mirabilis lives in all habitats, but prefers wet environments, such as wet meadows, lowland moors, salt marshes, dunes, the edge of forests, and wet hedges.
 It inhabits all strata, from the ground to the top of trees, but are not found under rocks or in caves.
 These spiders can be found at altitudes up to 1100 m.